khulnasoft/cli/docs/khulnasoft/db/pull.md

-# supabase-db-pull
+# khulnasoft-db-pull

 Pulls schema changes from a remote database.
-A new migration file will be created under `supabase/migrations` directory.
+A new migration file will be created under `khulnasoft/migrations` directory.

-Requires your local project to be linked to a remote database by running `supabase link`.
+Requires your local project to be linked to a remote database by running `khulnasoft link`.
 For self-hosted databases, you can pass in the connection parameters using `--db-url` flag.

 Optionally, a new row can be inserted into the migration history table to reflect the current state of the remote database.